hankbao/libreboot/docs/install/t400_external.md

 A note about CPUs
 =================

 [ThinkWiki](http://www.thinkwiki.org/wiki/Category:T400) has a list of CPUs for this system.
 The Core 2 Duo P8400, P8600 and P8700 are believed to work in libreboot.
-The T9600 was confirmed to work, so the T9500/T9550 probably also work.
+The T9550 and T9600 are reported working.
+The T9500 should work as well.

 Quad-core CPUs
 --------------